gholizadeh/mptt-jpa/README.md

-# Modified Pre-order Tree Traversal - Implementation in Java Using JPA
+# Modified Pre-order Tree Traversal - Implementation in Java 8 Using JPA

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/works.hacker/mptt-jpa/badge.svg)](https://search.maven.org/artifact/works.hacker/mptt-jpa)

+**The source library is compatible with Java 11 and above, this is an edit to make this library compatible with Java 8**

 ## Introduction